Prannoy123/INFM-600/readme 2.md

 **Focal Data**

-**vPublic_PresubmissionCommunityMeetings.csv**
+**weather.csv**

-This file includes data about the Pre-submission community meetings held in the past and also mentions the details about future meetings.
-This dataset includes important details such as Project Name, Meeting Date, Meeting Time, Meeting Location Place, Meeting Location Address, Proposed Units, Coordinates and a few more details.
+This data set includes information about the NOAA weather information for each station and day.
+It has data values describing Station number, Date, max/min/avg temperatures, dew point, wet bulb, heat, cool, sunrise, sunset, codesum, snowfall, precipitation, sea level, wind speed and direction.

 **Supporting Data Set**

-**Age_Restricted_Homes.csv**
+**key.csv**

-This data set includes information about the housing for elder citizen with minimum age of 55 to 60.
-It has data values describing name of the housing, address, city, state, zip code, phone number, email address, minimum age and geometrical coordinates.
+This file consists of the relational mapping between stores and the weather stations that cover them.
+This dataset includes important details such as Store Number and Station Number.

-**Age_Restricted_Apartments.csv**
+**train.csv**

-This data set includes information about the apartments for elder citizen with minimum age of 55 to 62.
-It has data values describing name of the housing, address, city, state, zip code, phone number, email address, minimum age and geometrical coordinates
+This data set includes information about the sales data for all stores & dates in the training set.
+It has data values describing Date, Store number, Item number, Units sold.

 **Merged Dataset**

-**Presubmission_meetings_and_Age_restricted_homes.csv**
+**merge.csv**

-This data set uses the data from the focal data set and Age_Restricted_Homes.csv.
+We had different datasets for sales of item and the weather conditions and have date and store number in sales dataset and date and station number in weather dataset.
+This data set uses the data from the focal data set and the supporting datasets.
+We combined these 3 datasets to form a single dataset so that we had the weather and sales data together for analysis.